OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 --------------------------

-OpenSwitch uses a combination of the standard Developer Certificate of Origin (DCO_) and a Contributor Licensing Agreement (CLA) for all contributions.
+OpenSwitch uses a combination of the standard Developer Certificate of Origin (DCO_) and a Contributor License Agreement (CLA) for all contributions.
 The dual-stacked approach allows for the following:

-* Corporate contributors can have their corporate entity sign the CLA before submitting code.
+* Corporate entities must execute the corporate CLA  before their employees may contribute.
-* Non-corporate affiliated contributors need to individually sign the CLA.
+* Non-corporate affiliated contributors need to sign the individual CLA.
 * Everyone submitting code adds the (DCO_) to their commits.

 The CCLA and ICLA text can be found in the appropriate documents.